 Sometimes you don’t need to read a book or attend a seminar to learn a thing or two about sales.
 Sometimes, all you need are a few simple statistics to show you where you can improve in your quest for sales greatness.
-Below are six such statistics (in no particular order) that deserve some serious consideration.
+Below are six such statistics (in no particular order) that deserve some serious consideration for your field sales strategy or inside sales strategy.
 Where are you on this list?

 Follow-up is key to sales success.
 Two contacts is nowhere near enough.
 And while three is better than two, you need to go further.
 There’s treasure and success to be had when you’re persistent and make contact with a potential sale more times than you can count on one hand.
 Don’t let sales slip through your fingers.
 Be amongst the few salespeople who push on to double-digit contacts and watch your sales skyrocket.